How to Save Money on Your Rental

 Don't forget to get the manager's contact telephone number and entry/exit procedures for your vacation property.
 We suggest keeping the contact's details in your cell phone and wallet.

 Good luck on booking your rental!
 You're on the way to a terrific vacation!

 During your Stay

-- You may need guidance for a fireplace, TV or spa.
-Contact your home manager.
-They are there to assist.
-A quick phone call avoids many head aches.
+- You could need instructions for a gas fireplace, Television set or hot tub.
+Contact your property manager.
+They are there to help.
+A quick phone call helps prevent many complications.

-- Enjoy your stay!
-Ensure you protect the rental owner (and your things!) by keeping the home secured while you are away, just like you would in your own home.
+- Remember to protect the rental owner (and your stuff!) by keeping the vacation home locked up while you are away, just like you would in your own home.

-- Once everything is out, perform a walk-through of the property to be certain no property damage occurred during your remain.
-We suggest walking through with the property manager wherever possible (this isn't always the case)..
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- Once everything is out, begin a walk-through of the rental home to verify no damage occurred in the course of your stay.
+If it is possible, do this walk-out review with the property manager present.
+If the property manager is not available, remember to take photos of the property to record its condition.